 The Residency Requirement in a Nevada Divorce

-In order to file for a divorce in the State of Nevada, one party must reside in Nevada for at least six (6) weeks prior to filing for the divorce.
-Additionally, a divorce in Nevada requires a "Resident Witness."
+In order to file in the State of Nevada, one party must reside in Nevada for at least six (6) weeks prior to filing.
+Additionally, a divorce in Nevada requires a “Resident Witness.”
 This witness is another resident who signs the document stating that the party has lived in Nevada for at least six (6) weeks.

-If one party to the divorce is currently in the military, and if the state of record or military home state is Nevada, then the divorce can be filed in this state even if one or both parties currently reside in another state or outside of the United States.
-Read more about the military divorce in Las Vegas, Clark County, NV.
+If one party is currently in the military, and if the state of record or military home state is Nevada, then the divorce can be filed in this state even if one or both parties currently reside in another state or outside of the United States.
+Read more about the military divorce in Nevada.

 Grounds for Divorce under Nevada Law

 The State of Nevada is considered a “no-fault” divorce state.
-Under the “no fault” theory of divorce, the person filing for divorce does not have to prove fault.
+Under the “no-fault” theory, the person filing does not have to prove fault.
 Instead, the person only needs to claim that the parties are no longer compatible and that there is no chance of reconciliation.
-Other grounds for divorce exist, although they are rarely used in the State of Nevada.
+Other grounds exist, although they are rarely used in the State of Nevada.

 Types of Divorce Actions in Nevada

 Nevada law provides for two different types of divorces – the joint petition for divorce (often called the “uncontested divorce”) or the separately filed complaint about divorce (often called the “contested divorce”).
-In an uncontested divorce case, the parties can file for divorce together in a “joint petition for divorce.”
+In an uncontested case, the parties can file together in a “joint petition.”
 These cases are approved more quickly.
 In many cases, the parties do not need to appear in open court in front of the judge.

-When the parties do not agree on all of the terms of the divorce, then one party will file a “complaint about divorce” and have the complaint served on the other spouse.
-Either the husband or the wife can file the “complaint about divorce.”
+When the parties do not agree on all of the terms, then one party will file a “complaint about divorce” and have the complaint served on the other spouse.
+Either the husband or the wife can file the complaint.

-The person who files for the divorce in Nevada is designated as the "plaintiff."
+The person who files is designated as the “plaintiff.”
 The other spouse that must respond to the complaint is designated as the “defendant.”
-After being served with a complaint about divorce in Nevada, the defendant will file an “answer.”
+After being served with a complaint in Nevada, the defendant will file an “answer.”
 In most cases, the defendant will also file a “counterclaim for divorce.”
-A “counterclaim for divorce” is appropriate when the defendant also wants a divorce.
+A counterclaim is appropriate when the defendant also wants a divorce.

 After the complaint, if filed by the plaintiff and served on the defendant, the Court will schedule several hearings to make sure the case is progressing towards a fair resolution.
 Hearing can be set to ask the Court to decide temporary issues of child support, visitation, and spousal support.

-Under Nevada law, several different issues will be decided in the divorce case.
-Those issue decided in a Nevada divorce include the division of property and debts, whether either spouse will receive temporary alimony or support from the other spouse, child custody, child support, and child visitation or time sharing.
+Under Nevada law, several different issues will be decided in the divorce case, which include the division of property and debts, whether either spouse will receive temporary alimony or support from the other spouse, child custody, child support, and child visitation or time-sharing.